mochipool/workbench/readme.md

 # Customization

 ## SPO Scripts
-Although the envrionments are pre-configured with all you'd need to run the spo-scripts, sometimes it is desirable to change parameter.
+Although the envrionments are pre-configured with all you'd need to run the spo-scripts, sometimes it is desirable to change parameters.
 The files provided by Nix are not meant to be changed, but you can still include a `common.inc` file in the working directory, which overrides all parameters in `.common.inc`.

 # Ledger `udev` Rules
 On Linux you may encounter issues when interacting with hardware wallets like Ledger.
-This is due to permissions not being granted to the user to access these USB devicesby default, unless they are `root`.
+This is due to permissions not being granted to the user to access these USB devices by default, unless they are `root`.
 You can add the necessary udev rules to allow users to access Ledger devices by running the following:

 ```sh
 curl -L https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh | sudo bash